santeri13/graphql/README.md

 ## Usage

-You can go repository, clone it and open it by clicing on index.html
+You can go to repository, clone it and open it by clicing on index.html

 Go to https://santeri13.github.io/graphql